The Tolerance Induction Program® (TIP)

 When you are not visiting the clinic it will be important to be following your plan at home.
 If indicated, patients will use SLIT in the morning after brushing their teeth.
 After the waiting period, patients will eat all maintenance foods for breakfast.
 Some patients will make these foods into cookies, bread, muffins, or pancakes.
 Give recommended foods for snacks or with lunch.
 Finally, give treatment foods around dinner time, followed by the rest period.

-Recommended foods are preconditioned foods that are considered safe foods that your child can have at any time throughout the day and should be having at least 3-5 times a week.
+Recommended foods are preconditioned foods that are considered safe foods that you can have at any time throughout the day and should be having at least 3-5 times a week.
 Most recommended foods include apples, pears, and stone fruits or pitted fruits.
 These fruits can be fresh, frozen, or dried.
-A serving size of these fruits should be an amount equal to your child's fist size.
+A serving size of these fruits should be an amount equal to your fist size.
 For the fruits to be useful, they may not be cooked, baked, or heated.
 The skins of the fruits are important to include.
-Although there are many stone fruits to choose from, the most useful ones for treating your child include cherries, apricots, peaches, nectarines, plums, and olives.
+Although there are many stone fruits to choose from, the most useful ones for treatment include cherries, apricots, peaches, nectarines, plums, and olives.
 Other pitted fruits, such as mango and dates, are not as helpful as the other choices for pre-treatment.
 Bartlett or Anjou are preferable choices for pears.

 Visiting the Clinic

 Our institute offers specialized support from pulmonologists, allergists, immunologists, and gastroenterologists to cater to the specific needs of our patients.
-While we are more than happy to collaborate with specialists and primary physicians to advocate for our patients' best interests, please note that we do not serve as your child's primary care provider.
+While we are more than happy to collaborate with specialists and primary physicians to advocate for our patients' best interests, please note that we do not serve as your primary care provider.

 Treatment Zones

 To provide convenience for our patients traveling to FAI, the frequency and number of challenges in your treatment plan may vary based on your location.
-The treatment plan will be customized to suit your child's needs and will be established during your initial appointments.
+The treatment plan will be customized to suit your needs and will be established during your initial appointments.
 Strict adherence to the treatment plan is crucial, as any deviation could potentially prolong the duration of the treatment.
 To better understand the frequency of clinic visits, please indicate your residing zone.

 Pacific/Mountain Time Zones With convenient access to clinics in Long Beach and San Diego, local patients can easily take steps towards food freedom.
 Zone 1 patients visit the clinic in person every 6 - 8 weeks for 1 - 2 days of challenge appointments.